mirfieldchurch/mirfieldchurch.github.io/_sermons/2017-04-23-Evening-Sermon.md

 ---
-title: The Wheat and The Weed
+title: The Wheat and The Weeds
 testament: New
 pastor: Stephen Emmott
 book: Matthew 13:24-30, 36-43